Build a Career in Construction

 Meta-Major: Industry, Manufacturing and Construction

-Are you interested in construction but not sure what you want to do?
+Are you interested in a career in construction but not sure what you want to do?
 Check out the industry, manufacturing and construction meta-major at your local state college.
 A meta-major is a collection of associate degree programs aligned to a general career area, such as construction.
 Because all programs under the meta-major have common courses, you can pursue a relevant course of study before deciding on a specific degree program.

 The construction field has three general career pathways: